10 Examples of amazing wood facades

 The university was interested in creating an architectural language that spoke to the idea of a farmstead but didn’t directly recreate the barn structure.“Using a modernized wood, material was a priority from a sustainability aspect,” said Chris Wingate, LEED AP and associate at MSR Design.

 Accoya® wood was the ideal choice as it is the is one of the few building products to have acquired Cradle to CradleSM Certification at the elusive C2C Gold Level, and a C2C Platinum Level recognition for the most important C2C sustainable category; Material Health.
-All of the exterior siding is Accoya® wood, both charred and stained.
+All of the exterior cladding is Accoya® wood, both charred and stained.
 The charred Accoya® wood was completed by Delta Millworks based in Austin, Texas.

 Discover more about this project here.